The Classic Art of The Summit Lighthouse

 So I plunged into it and a number of weeks later when it was finished, she was very pleased.
 On a Sunday shortly after that, El Morya mentioned the cover in a dictation and said that with this cover we should have no difficulty selling these books.
 I was thrilled to hear this.
 Later on I learned that it was the second best-selling book of The Summit Lighthouse, The Human Aura being the first.”
 Ibid. pp 110-112.

 Funny stuff.
 Tom being the good chela that he was, didn’t take it personally.
+As a S.U.
+Press rep at the time, I was absolutely thrilled with this cover.
+I thought, 'Serapis will have no trouble reaching his chelas now.'
 Here is an important description Guru Ma gave Tom back in Pasadena.

 Mother’s Description of Serapis Bey to Tom Miller, 4/27/1977